Red Hook Capital Partners helps charter schools design, build, and own their perfect campus.

 What They Say

 “Red Hook believed in our team, believed in our vision and most importantly believed that we can change the lives of students in the Inland Empire.
-We're thrilled that we chose them as our bridge financing and happy to say we now own our school campus! ”
+We’re thrilled that we chose them as our bridge financing and happy to say we now own our school campus!”

-ALEX LUCERO, CHIEF EXECUTIVE OFFICER OF REAL JOURNEY ACADEMIES“Red Hook's deep knowledge of the charter school facility development process allowed us to keep focused on our students' academics and learning.
+“Red Hook’s deep knowledge of the charter school facility development process allowed us to keep focused on our students’ academics and learning.
 I highly recommend the Red Hook team for facility financing and development.”

-ERCAN AYDOGDU, EXECUTIVE DIRECTOR AND CEO OF CORAL ACADEMY OF SCIENCE LAS VEGAS“For years now, Value Schools has worked hand-in-hand with Red Hook Capital to find, design and create magnificent schools for our students.
-From financing to development, Red Hook was with us every step of the way. ”
+“For years now, Value Schools has worked hand-in-hand with Red Hook Capital to find, design and create magnificent schools for our students.
+From financing to development, Red Hook was with us every step of the way.”

 the Team